JOlsen-Neslo/crossfit-tracker-api/README.md

 ## Running the application

+Ensure you have PHP and Composer installed before running any of the following commands.
+Also ensure you have the curl extension enabled on your php.ini file.

+Run the composer install:

+    $ composer install

 The most ideal way to run the application is using docker and docker compose.
 If you have these installed, execute the following commands: